Policy #: IT0003

 UCSC units that administer eIRs may establish local guidelines for the appropriate use of their resources in addition to this campuswide policy.
 Local guidelines must be consistent with campuswide policies and the University of California Electronic Communications Policy (UC ECP).

-All users of UCSC eIRs are expected to comply with applicable laws, University and campus policies, industry regulations, and contractual obligations.
-These include, but are not limited to, the UC ECP and Section 502 of the California Penal Code.
-The University has determined that the following list, while not exhaustive, constitutes unacceptable behavior which may be subject to loss of access to eIRs, disciplinary action, and additional consequences of civil or criminal prosecution.
+All users of UCSC eIRs are expected to comply with applicable laws and regulations, University and campus policies, and contractual obligations.
+These include, but are not limited to, the UC ECP, Section 502 of the California Penal Code, and the following specific policies and expectations.
+Violations may result in loss of access to eIRs, disciplinary action, and additional consequences of prosecution under the law.

-2. Interfering with the normal operation of UCSC eIRs (see endnote for provisions for instructional and research activities).
-This includes
+- Interfering with the normal operation of UCSC eIRs.
+This includes but is not limited to:

 - use of UCSC eIRs for purposes or in a manner that could reasonably be expected to disrupt UCSC eIRs,